 - 5 ways to stop being overly sensitive

 - Wrapping up

-Being sensitive isn’t always a bad thing
+Why being sensitive isn’t always a bad thing

 As someone who has accused many male counterparts of lacking sensitivity, I think it’s important to know that being sensitive itself is not typically the problem.

 A study in 2014 further validated this finding by demonstrating that the areas of the brain involved in empathy and awareness experienced greater activation when looking at pictures of people who were happy and sad.
 The study authors found that being sensitive is linked to higher awareness and responsiveness.